 Select Automatic in Startup type and click Start.
 Then click Apply > OK.

-Check if your Wi-Fi not working on laptop problem has gone.
+- Check to see if the Wi-Fi not working on laptop problem is resolved.

 - On your keyboard, press the Windows logo key and R at the same time, then copy & paste powercfg.cpl into the box and press Enter.